 Welcome to today's edition of the Rush 24-7 podcast.

-You know, this is kind of kind of odd.
+You know, this is kind of odd.

 I didn't know them that well, but apparently they're having problems in their marriage already.

-What's the first thing your husband said to you, say on your honeymoon morning?
+What's the first thing your husband said to you, say, on your honeymoon morning?

 And I said, Hey, what's the problem?